aptech/docs/docs/CR-pdfTruncNorm.rst

 Purpose
 ----------------
 Computes the cumulative distribution function of the
-		normal distibution over the interval from a to b.
+		normal distribution over the interval from a to b.

 Format
 ----------------